New pope chooses Leo as his papal name. Here's why pontiffs change their names and what they mean.

 Have popes always changed their names?

 Not every pope in history has changed his name.
-Out of 266 popes, 129 have chosen new names, according to Vatican News.
+Out of 266 popes before Pope Leo XIV, 129 have chosen new names, according to Vatican News.

-The practice became more ingrained around the 11th century, a period of German popes who chose names of early church bishops out of "a desire to signify continuity," Rev. Roberto Regoli, a historian at Rome's Pontifical Gregorian University, told The Associated Press.
+The practice became more ingrained around the 11th century, a period of German popes who chose names of early church bishops out of "a desire to signify continuity," Rev. Roberto Regoli, a historian at Rome's Pontifical Gregorian University, told the AP.

 For many centuries, new popes tended to choose the name of the pope who had elevated them to cardinal.